Akash0716/salesforce-training/README.md

 # Screenshots

-Screenshots from Trailhead modules, Salesforce Playground exercises, Flow Builder practice, and Apex learning activities are included inside the screenshots folder of each day.
+Screenshots from Trailhead modules, Salesforce Playground exercises, Flow Builder practice, Apex learning, Trigger practice, and additional activities are included inside the screenshots folder of each day.

 ---

 # Conclusion

-This repository represents my hands-on Salesforce learning journey from CRM basics to automation and Apex programming.
+This repository represents my hands-on Salesforce learning journey from CRM basics to automation, Apex programming, database querying, and event-driven enterprise systems.
-The project demonstrates how Salesforce combines CRM, Data Modeling, Automation, and Programming to build scalable enterprise applications efficiently.
+The project demonstrates how Salesforce combines CRM, Data Modeling, Automation, Programming, and Intelligent Workflows to build scalable enterprise applications efficiently.